Skip to Content

 There are posted signs to keep on the right trail.

 Parking can be a little tricky because the parking lot at the Queenstown Hill trailhead is tiny (and by tiny I mean it can only fit a handful of cars.)
-This small parking lot is located on Belfast Terrace and can be found easily marked on Google maps.
-This is a residential street though, and there never is much street parking available either.
+This small parking lot can be found easily marked on Google Maps.
+This is a residential street though, and there is never much street parking available either.

 The Steep Hike Up